varshagiri/TRGN-510---Final-Project-/README.md

 9. Download file to the working directory

 `
-   put localFile
+   put localFile (this is to be replaced by the filename) `
-`

-10. Verify if file got transferred
+10. Verify transfer of file

 `ssh varshagi@itg.usc.edu`